SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In git, a branch merely consists of a branch head.
-A branch head is a pointer to the commit at the tip of the branch. git stores branch heads as files in .git/refs/head
+A branch head is a pointer to the commit at the tip of the branch. git stores branch heads as files in .git/refs/head Each file in .git/refs/head, i.e. each branch head contains the hash of a commit.
 A branch can be kept track of by only a branch head since every commit has the hash of the previous commit.
-When we create a new branch, git creates a new branch head pointing to the current commit.
+When we create a new branch, git creates a new branch head pointing to the specified commit.
 `git branch` without arguments lists the current branch heads.
 A newly created repository contains one branch head, master/main.

+##### creating branches

+`git branch` with two arguments A, B creates a new branch A with the commit to start at specified by B.

 ##### unifying